RickvanLoo/ErendilModpack/plugins/Rex_Mods-Trials_of_Odin/README.md

 ---

+- **V1.4.2**: Fixed issue where health could be lower than vanilla.
+Fixed issue where drops were calculating incorrectly at levels 5 and 8 by default.
+- **V1.4.1**: Updated to support Game Version _0.148.6_.
 - **V1.4.0**: Removed Iron Man Mode & moved to its own mod per request.
 Still working on Event System Fix.
 Updated README to reflect appropriate config values.
 - **V1.3.5**: Changed Game Version checking to check actual version as opposed to string.
 Tweaked internal difficulty scaling on damage (increased).
 Fixed health scaling for non-boss enemies.
 Added same move speed scaling from bosses to regular enemies, as well as added move scaling for flying enemies...
 Beware the **_Rocketsquito_**.
 Fixed potential loot drop issues.
 Fixed bug when enemies died they would change colors.
 Event system fix still in-progress.
 Hope to have working with next update.
 - **V1.3.4**: Added support for Game Version _0.147.3_.